 What to do: If you suspect that the foam is because of dehydration, you should aim to increase your water intake.
 Aim to drink about 1.5 to 2 L (or 6 to 8 cups) of water a day and increase this amount when you exercise.

 4. Presence of protein in urine

-One of the main causes of foamy urine is the presence of protein in the urine.
+One of the main causes of frothy urine is the presence of protein in the urine.
 Excessive protein may occur after intense physical exercise or excessive intake of protein supplements, but it can also be a sign of a more serious health issue, like a kidney problems, untreated high blood pressure or diabetes.
+Learn more about what causes high levels of protein in the urine and what to do.

 What to do: Protein in the urine can be confirmed through a simple urine test, which is done by collecting a second urine stream sample and either performing a dipstick test or sending it to a laboratory for analysis.
 If protein is detected, the doctor may recommend a 24-hour urine collection to evaluate the amount of protein released in the urine in one day.

 5. Urinary infection

 6. Kidney problems

 What to do: If there is a suspected kidney abnormality, you should see your doctor for assessment to start treatment as indicated.

 In addition to these causes, foamy urine in men can also be caused by the presence of semen in the urine.
 After sexual contact, small amounts of semen can stay in the urethra and go to the bladder when it is malfunctioning, causing foamy urine.
 This situation should be evaluated and treated by a urologist.